Xthe23/Amazon-Deforestation-and-CO2-Emissions/README.md

 Repo for project 1

-# Amazon CO2 Emissions and Deforestation
+# Brazil’s CO2 Emissions and Deforestation

-This project’s goal is to determine whether or not CO2 emissions are in fact correlated to the amount of deforestation that has occurred in the Amazon Rainforest.
+This project’s goal is to determine whether or not CO2 emissions are in fact correlated to the amount of deforestation that has occurred in Brazil.
 Fire outbreaks are common and could influence the effects of deforestation and CO2 emissions which is why we decided to see if there is correlation between fire outbreaks, CO2 emissions, and deforestation.

 # Dataset Link: